Accounting and Statistics for Sustainable Tourism

 - Conference Room 4

-The objective of this side event is to provide further explanation to the report of UNWTO on tourism statistics (E/CN.3/2017/7).
+The objective of this side event is to provide further explanation to the report of UNWTO on tourism statistics (E/CN.3/2017/17).
 That report describes the planned development of a statistical framework for measuring sustainable tourism to support more integrated measurement and policy in the context of the Sustainable Development Goals (SDGs) and also proposes the development of a compilation guide for the Tourism Satellite Accounts (TSA), and a technical note on linking the System of Environmental Economic Accounting (SEEA) and the TSA.
 To get a better understanding of what needs to be done, Austria, the Philippines, Fiji and Canada will share their experiences regarding measuring sustainability in tourism and its challenges, including the compilation of the TSA and the linking of TSA and SEEA.
 They will further provide highlights of their dissemination of tourism indicators, especially the indicators for Sustainable Tourism.

 - Ms. Clara Van der Pol (UNWTO) & Mr. Ronald Jansen (UNSD)

-- Fiji Bureau of Statistics
+- Mr. Epeli Waqavonovono, Government Statistician of Fiji, leading the Fiji Bureau of Statistics

 More than one billion tourists travelled during 2016 and it is projected that the annual number of tourists will reach 1.8 billion by 2030.
 Accounting for 7% of worldwide exports, one in eleven jobs and 10% of the worldâ€™s GDP, the tourism sector - if well managed - can foster inclusive economic growth, social inclusiveness and the protection of cultural and natural assets.
 In this regard, Tourism has not only been a driver for the economic recovery in many countries in the past years but has also been a vital contributor to job creation, environmental consideration and protection, poverty alleviation and multicultural understanding and appreciation.